-Core teaching staff and Administration comprise the safety committee.
+Core teaching staff and Administration, with specific input from the Parent Teacher Crew, comprise the safety committee.
 Topics are brought up as they arise, and all staff and school community are solicited for feedback on any safety issues they see or know of.